 With Shopify, you can choose a monthly plan or you can pay annually to receive a discount.
 Shopify offers three plans ranging from $29 to $299.
 Higher plan tiers will unlock more features, such as reporting, international domains and pricing and reduced transaction fees from both Shopify payments and third-party payment solutions.

 You don’t have to worry about hosting with Shopify, but you will still need to buy a domain name.
 You can do this through Shopify for about $15 a year.
 Shopify also includes an SSL certificate in every plan

 Magento Open Source is a self-hosted platform that’s free — but with a catch.
 Merchants will need to find their own hosting provider.
 Usually, hosting will cost about $12-15 a month, and an SSL certificate from about $40 a year.
-Magento also has a paid version — but its $20,000 a year cost tends to rule out all but the largest ecommerce businesses.
-But before you write Magento off on pricing, don’t forget they don’t charge additional transaction fees, which can give Merchants more flexibility to integrate international payment gateways and third-party payment extensions.
+Magento also has a paid version — but it is $20,000 a year cost tends to rule out all but the largest ecommerce businesses.
+But before you write Magento off on pricing, don’t forget they don’t charge additional transaction fees, which can give merchants more flexibility to integrate international payment gateways and third-party payment extensions.